Louisiana makes it a hate crime to target police and first responders

 Deadly ambush prompted bill

-State Rep. Lance Harris wrote House Bill 953 after Darren Goforth, a Texas sheriff’s deputy, was ambushed, shot and killed while in uniform in August.
+State Rep. Lance Harris authored HB 953 after Darren Goforth, a Texas sheriff’s deputy, was ambushed, shot and killed while in uniform last August.

 Response to Black Lives Matter

-He said the new law is “important because symbolically it advises that there is a value to the lives of police officers.
+He says Louisana’s HB 953 is “important because symbolically it advises that there is a value to the lives of police officers.
 When you give value, it acts as a deterrent in one sense, but it also is a tool to add extra punishment for the assaults and the crimes against them.”

-“Very rarely is it a first-time offender that kills cops,” Sutton said, adding that it’s usually people committing crimes such as robbery or those being pursued by police who turn to shooting officers.
+“Very rarely is it a first-time offender that kills cops,” Sutton says, adding that it’s usually people committing crimes like robbery or that are being pursued by police that turn to shooting officers.

 That Edwards signed the so-called Blue Lives Matter bill comes as no surprise; the first-term Democrat has said he would since it sailed through both chambers of the Louisiana Legislature in recent weeks, including by a unanimous 91-0 margin in the Republican-led House of Representatives.